epam/DFP/docs/round.md

 | isRoundedToReciprocal      | 0.9999999999999999 | avgt | 15  | 15,031  | ±  1,559 | ns/op |
 | isRoundedToReciprocalCatch | 0.9999999999999999 | avgt | 15  | 974,290 | ± 90,568 | ns/op |

-So, this test show how costly can be `round(n, RoundingMode.ROUND_UNNECESSARY)` on the data with improper rounding.
+This test shows how costly can `round(n, RoundingMode.ROUND_UNNECESSARY)` be on the data with improper rounding.